 2. Set up the equation by starting with the goal unit for which we are solving, which, in this case, is milliliters of liquid medication to administer:

 3. Set up the first fraction by matching the numerator to mL.
-Plug in the known amount of mL from the drug label, which is 5.
+Place in the known amount of mL from the drug label, which is 5.
 Add 160 mg to the denominator because the medication supplied has a known concentration amount of 160 mg in 5 mL:

 4. Create the second fraction with the intent to cross out units by placing mg in the numerator.
 Look for other important information in the problem related to mg.
 The prescription is for 15 mg of acetaminophen (Tylenol) for each kg of weight.
 Add 15 the numerator and 1 kg in the denominator because 15 mg of Tylenol are ordered for every 1 kg of patient weight: